ocapn/ocapn/draft-specifications/Model.md

 > OCapN maintains that -0 and 0 are distinct [Pass Invariant](#pass-invariant)
 > values, whereas JavaScript's `JSON.stringify` renders -0 as `0`.
 > This is consistent with OCapN's JSON Invariants because all pass-invariant
-> JSON documents are in the range of `JSON.parse(JSON.stringify(x))`, which
+> JSON texts are in the range of `JSON.parse(JSON.stringify(x))`, which
 > cannot express -0.
 > This holds without regard for -0 being in the range of `JSON.parse`,
 > including `JSON.parse('-0')`, because of the narrowing behavior of
 > `JSON.stringify`.
 >
-> OCapN does not hold invariant the preservation of arbitrary JSON documents
+> OCapN does not hold invariant the preservation of arbitrary JSON texts
-> through arbitrary JSON implementations in arbitrary langugaes.
+> through arbitrary JSON implementations in arbitrary languages.